-The Compensation Committee has responsibility for our executive compensation philosophy and the design of our executive compensation programs.
+The Compensation Committee has responsibility for our executive compensation philosophy and the overall design of our executive compensation programs.
 The Compensation Committee is primarily responsible for setting executive compensation, which in the case of our CEO, is subject to ratification by a majority of the independent directors on the Board.
-Information about the Compensation Committee, including its composition, responsibilities, and processes, can be found earlier in this proxy statement under "Corporate Governance-What committees has the Board established?-Compensation Committee."
+Information about the Compensation Committee, including its composition, responsibilities, and processes, can be found earlier in this proxy statement under "Corporate Governance-What committees has the Board established? - Compensation Committee."

 The compensation of our executive officers is reviewed and approved by the Compensation Committee (with ratification of the CEO's compensation by a majority of the independent directors on the Board).
 The Compensation Committee analyzes all elements of compensation separately and in the aggregate.
 In addition to evaluating our executives' contribution and performance in light of corporate financial and individual MBR performance objectives, we also base our compensation decisions on market considerations.
-The Compensation Committee benchmarks our cash and equity incentive compensation against programs available to employees in comparable roles at peer companies.
+The Compensation Committee benchmarks our cash and equity incentive compensation against programs available to employees in comparable roles at peer companies and the Radford Global Technology Survey.

 The Compensation Committee has engaged the services of Radford, an Aon Consulting company, as an independent compensation consultant.
 Radford assists the Compensation Committee in, among other things, applying our compensation philosophy for our executive officers and non-employee directors, analyzing current compensation conditions in the marketplace generally and among our peers specifically, and assessing the competitiveness and appropriateness of compensation levels for our executive officers.
 Representatives of Radford periodically attend meetings of the Compensation Committee, both with and without members of management present, and interact with members of our human resources department with respect to its assessment of the compensation for our executive officers.
 In addition, Radford may assist management in analyzing the compensation of our non-executive employees.
-For fiscal year 2011, Radford's services were limited to providing compensation survey data for non-employee directors, executives, and non-executive employees.
+For fiscal 2015, Radford's services included providing compensation survey data for non-employee directors, executives, and non-executive employees.
+The Compensation Committee's expenditures for Radford were \$57,953 for fiscal 2015.
+For fiscal 2015, the Company's human resources department expended \$22,525 for Radford market surveys for non-executive employees and selected job match to market requests.
 For non-executive employees, management also uses a second compensation consultant to provide market compensation data.

-In connection with its executive compensation benchmarking efforts, the Compensation Committee uses data from our peer group.
+In connection with its benchmarking efforts, the Compensation Committee uses data included in the Radford Global Technology Survey and also specific peer group data.
 The Compensation Committee annually reviews the companies included in the peer group and adds or removes companies as necessary to ensure that the peer group comparisons are meaningful.

-The Compensation Committee used the following peer group in its determination of total compensation for fiscal year 2011:
+The Compensation Committee used the following peer group in its determination of total compensation for fiscal 2015:

-American Science and Engineering, Inc. Cognex Corporation Integral Systems, Inc. Analogic Corporation Comtech Telecommunications Corp.
-IRobot Corporation Anaren, Inc. CPI International, Inc. MSC.Software Corporation Applied Signal Technology, Inc. Ducommun Incorporated NCI, Inc. Argon ST, Inc. Electro Scientific Industries, Inc. Radisys Corporation Axsys Technologies, Inc. EMS Technologies, Inc. Stratasys, Inc. Herley Industries, Inc. Symmetricom, Inc.
+Aeroflex Holding Corp.
+Comtech Telecommunications Corp.
+KEYW Holdings Corporation AeroVironment, Inc. Cray, Inc. KVH Industries, Inc. American Science and Engineering Digital Globe, Inc. NCI, Inc. Analogic Corporation Ducommun Incorporated Radisys Corporation Anaren, Inc. Electro Scientific Industries, Inc. Sonus Networks, Inc. API Technologies Corp.
+Globecomm Systems Inc. Symmetricom, Inc. CalAmp Corp. iRobot Corporation

-During fiscal year 2011, Radford assisted us in updating the peer group.
+During fiscal 2015, Radford assisted us in reviewing our peer group.
 We retained the same peer group with the following exceptions: